 What benefits can EHSQ software bring to your pandemic and business continuity planning efforts?
 Let’s take a brief look at some of the things your organization should be considering as you plan your response to COVID-19:

 Heavily interconnected global production and supply chains require many individuals to travel for business.
-Active COVID-19 outbreaks around the world, however, are forcing organizations to reconsider not only whether such travel is necessary, but how to protect their people who work abroad.
+Active COVID-19 outbreaks around the world, however, are forcing organizations to reconsider not only whether such travel is necessary, but how to protect their people who work abroad through employee health management systems.
 Public health agencies are issuing updated travel advisories seemingly on a daily basis.
 But how is this data impacting your organization’s decisions on permitted business travel?

 If you’re relying on your employees (or their managers) remembering to update Health and Safety / Risk Groups on their travel plans, it creates the potential for someone to slip through the cracks and arrive at their destination without knowing how to protect themselves from infection.

 EHSQ software that enables businesses the ability to track, assess and approve their employees’ travel plans ahead of departure drastically reduces the chances of someone being needlessly placed in harm’s way.
 These features enable easy sharing of pertinent travel advisories and restrictions, so employees know exactly how they can reduce their risk of infection.
 An automated travel clearance process can even be tied to your company’s immunization program, ensuring that your people receive necessary vaccinations before they are allowed to travel.
 Software gives you the assurance that reasonable checks occur well in advance of business trips, and not at the last minute as your employee rushes off to the airport.

 You Might Also Like: The Ultimate Guide to EHSQ Software Success